By Jerry Wilkinson

 In the early day, veterinary service was provided by Dr. Cohn until Dr. DeMille of Homestead began making scheduled trips to the Keys.
 Homestead then obtained the services of Dr. Perry Boyd and Dr. Alex Pellini opened a clinic in Marathon.
 The first full time veterinary clinic in the Upper Keys was opened by Dr. Clyde Chandler in 1971, located at about mile marker 97 in Rock Harbor.
 In 1973, Drs.
 Bob Foley and George Baker opened a Plantation Key veterinary clinic, followed in 1974 by Dr. Price in Key Largo.

-Again back in time, the first Upper Keys hospital-type medical center was incorporated by Dr. Levin (who owned the land), a Dr. Hudson and John E. Hunt Sr., a Miami insurance broker.
+Again back in time to 1962, the first Upper Keys hospital-type medical center was incorporated by Dr. Levin (who owned the land), a Dr. Hudson and John E. Hunt Sr., a Miami insurance broker.
 Dr. Nathaniel Kevin, M.D. an ears, nose and throat specialist served in the Navy in WW-II and was familiar with the Keys.
 In addition, he owned a house and additional property on Plantation Key.
 Realizing the need plus the opportunity and the support of his wife, Sylvia, Dr. Levin contracted with Alonzo Cothron to build a 5,000 square foot hospital building with two operating rooms equipped with X-ray equipment.
 The year was 1962 and the name was the Overseas Medical Center.
 Dr. Levin had a full time practice in Miami and enlisted services from many specialists both still practicing and retired.
 Names mentioned are Dr. White, Dr. Pippin, Dr. Reiss, etc. Early nurses were RN's Donna Sprundt, Sherill Cottrell and Charlen Regan.
 Rose Wrenn was the secretary and Louise McQuiston was the pharmacist.

 A hospital requires at least one full time medical associate.
 It appears that was Dr. Stanford S. Setnor, who was given one-fifth interest for the actual management of the nine-bed hospital.
 His wife Suzanne was his nurse.
 Within three years, Dr. Setnor acquired full ownership, and the name was changed to the Keys Community Hospital.
 The hospital was expanded to 13 beds.
 It is said that Dr. Setnor, a skilled surgeon (but somewhat aloof) defended his little hospital by commenting, "It is not the size of the kitchen, but the talent of the cook."
 Dr. Setnor began operations with Drs.
 Robert Hite and Aaron Shifron.
 Later, Drs.
 Norman Tylar, Robert Whittier and Paul Fitzpatrick signed on as staff physicians.